Nuclear Reactor Safeguarding with Neutrino Detection for MOX Loading Verification: Detecting Anomalous Activity

 \subsection{Test Statistic Uncertainty Propagation}

-Throughout this study, there are many sources of uncertainty to account for.
-The aleatory (statistical) uncertainty is straightforwardly Poissonian because of the random timing of the fissions that originate the neutrinos.
-The most significant epistemic uncertainties (systematic unknowns) originate from the neutronics simulation and the neutrino spectral models.
-Aside from the negligible time-dependent, isotope-specific uncertainties in fission reaction rates reported by the Monte Carlo neutron transport calculation method associated with the Serpent 2 neutronics code, there are also uncertainties in cross sections within the nuclear libraries used for the simulation.
-Reference~\cite{osti} computationally propagates the cross-section covariance data through burnup to determine the effect on isotopic composition after a burnup of 50~GWD/MTHM.
-The coefficient of variation describing the uncertainty distribution in isotopic composition can also describe the uncertainty distribution in the fission rate.
+There are several sources of uncertainty to account for.
+The statistical uncertainty is straightforwardly Poissonian because of the random timing of the fissions that produce the neutrinos.
+The most significant systematic uncertainties originate from the neutronics simulation and the neutrino spectral models.
+Aside from the negligible time-dependent isotope-specific uncertainties in fission reaction rates reported by the Monte Carlo neutron transport calculation with the Serpent 2 neutronics code, there are also cross section uncertainties in the nuclear libraries used for the simulation.
+Reference~\cite{osti} propagates the cross-section covariance data through burnup to determine the effect on isotopic composition at a final burnup of 50~GWD/MTHM.
+The coefficient of variation describing the uncertainty distribution in isotopic composition is the same as the uncertainty distribution in the fission rate.
 To construct a burnup-dependent uncertainty we assume the cross-section uncertainty starts at zero at 0~GWD/MTHM and increases linearly to match the 50~GWD/MTHM uncertainty reported in Ref.~\cite{osti}.
-The total uncertainty of the fission rates is propagated as an epistemic source of error through the neutrino count model in Eq.~(\ref{eqn:N_nu}).
+The total uncertainty of the fission rates is propagated as a source of systematic error through the neutrino count model in Eq.~(\ref{eqn:N_nu}).

 The PRL2023 neutrino spectral model's discrepancy from the true neutrino spectrum is quantified by uncorrelated energy-dependent, isotope-specific uncertainties.
 We take a Monte Carlo approach to determine the resulting systematic variance in detected neutrino counts.
 After separately determining all of these time-dependent contributions to the variance of the neutrino detection rate, they can be added in quadrature to find the total uncertainty in $n_1$ and $n_2$, which we then propagate to determine the uncertainty of $\xi$.